Radiography Program Overview

 University of Akron Information Meeting

 Admission to the program is extremely competitive.
 General information meetings about admissions and the associate degree are held most Friday afternoons at the university.
-Meetings begin at 3 p.m. at the Allied Health office, which is located in the Polsky Building on Main Street in Room #265.
-Call 330-972-5280 for date confirmation.
+Meetings begin at 3:00 PM in the Radiography program which is located in the Polsky Building on Main Street in Room #271.
+Call 330-972-5270 for date confirmation.

 - How the admissions process works